 When is a Specialist Needed?

-Occasionally, when advanced allergies, resistant infections, or otherwise complicated cases are present, your veterinarian may recommend that you take your dog to a veterinary dermatologist — a board–certified specialist who has completed specialized training in managing skin diseases and allergies.
+Occasionally, when advanced skin allergies, resistant infections, or otherwise complicated cases are present, your veterinarian may recommend that you take your dog to a veterinary dermatologist — a board–certified specialist who has completed specialized training and has expertise in diagnosing and treating skin diseases in your dog.
 Your veterinary dermatologist will examine your dog and utilize the initial records and testing done by your veterinarian.
 They will share their report, findings, and recommendations with you and your veterinarian.
-In many cases, your veterinarian can resume ongoing maintenance for your dog.
+In many cases, your veterinarian can resume ongoing maintenance for your dog's skin condition.

 Ongoing Management for Itchy Dogs

-Unfortunately, many causes of itching are chronic medical conditions that can't be cured and require lifelong management and monitoring.
+Unfortunately, many causes of itching are chronic medical conditions that can't be cured and require lifelong monitoring and management.
 Luckily, your veterinary team is there to support you and your dog through this process.
-Your dog's veterinarian and veterinary nurses and technicians can help you best determine an ongoing schedule of medication and bathing, make nutritional recommendations for food and treats, and provide experienced tips and advice to make treatment easier for you and your dog.
-The entire veterinary team understands the unique challenges itchy skin presents and can help you maintain a consistent and effective treatment plan to keep your dog more comfortable!
+Your dog's veterinarian and veterinary technicians/nurses can help you best determine an ongoing schedule of medication and bathing, make nutritional recommendations for food and treats, and provide the best medical advice to make treatment easier for you and your dog.
+The entire veterinary team understands the unique challenges itchy skin presents and can help you maintain a consistent and effective treatment plan to keep your dog comfortable!